Geethen/geeforec.github.io/content/post/practical-8.md

 var presences = ee.FeatureCollection("users/jdmwhite/bradypus");
 ```

 Next step is load in the countries dataset, as well as a polygon to filter this.
 We will use filterBounds() to extract only the area we are interested in.
-We then use union to merge all of the countries into a single feature and then map.
+We then use union to merge all of the countries into a single feature and then map, together with the presence data.

 ```js
 var countries = ee.FeatureCollection("USDOS/LSIB_SIMPLE/2017");